 6. What is the prognosis for this period of time?

-On this track, we reviewed the ways in which HIPAA guidelines affect psychiatrists.
+In this section, we reviewed the ways in which HIPAA guidelines affect psychiatrists.
 These effects included: categorization of notes; instances of exemption; and exclusions.

-On the next track, we will examine three ethical boundaries created by HIPAA related to the client’s informed consent.
+In the next section, we will examine three ethical boundaries created by HIPAA related to the client’s informed consent.
 These three concepts related to the client’s informed consent include: HIPAA requirements; readability; and comprehension.

 Peer-Reviewed Journal Article References: